neoglez/neural-anthropometer/README.md

 ## 2. Download Neural-Anthropometer dataset

-You can check [Storage info](https://github.com/neoglez/neural-anthropometer#4-storage-info) for how much disk space they require and can do partial download.
 Download from our cloud (see bellow).

 | Dataset  |  Download Link     | sha256sum      |  Password |